-Now that we’re into July and ‘Summer’ is in full swing, it’s the perfect opportunity to get out and about and explore all that Dublin has to offer.
-Here at the Ashling Hotel we actively encourage our guests to get out and about to explore Dublin, so much so that we provide a range of take away food, drinks and snacks for them to take with them on their day out.
+Here at the Ashling Hotel we actively encourage our guests to get out and about to explore all Dublin has to offer, so much so that we provide a range of take away food, drinks and snacks for them to take with them on their day out.

 We’re very fortunate to have so many of Dublin’s finest attractions within just a few kilometres of the hotel, including the Phoenix Park.
 The Phoenix Park is Europe’s largest urban park and one of Dublin’s most popular visitor attractions and here at the Ashling Hotel we’re just a few minutes’ walk away.
 In fact, we’re so close to the Park that we often refer to it as our back garden!